Dry Skin

 - 1Apply moisturizer right after bathing

-- 2Use lukewarm water for baths/showers
+- 2Use lukewarm water for baths and showers

 - 3Limit bathing time (5-10 minutes)